Skip to content

 Getty Images

-Before contacting a long-term care ombudsman, try talking to the nursing home.
+Before contacting a long-term care ombudsman with a concern or complaint, try talking to the long-term care facility directly.
 Learn as much as you can about the situation you want to address and have specific questions ready.
 If the facility is not responsive, reach out to the ombudsman.

 AARP Membership -Join AARP for just $12 for your first year when you enroll in automatic renewal